-The Clendening Museum regularly features exhibits in the foyer of the Clendening Library drawn from the Clendening's collections, as well as collaborative exhibits celebrating the KU Medical Center's Diversity Initiative.
-Recent exhibits, often developed in partnership with the KUMC Archives, have included: the history of surgery at the KU School of Medicine, Native American culture and healing, the history of anesthesia in Kansas, Civil War medicine, a history of the KU School of Nursing, Chinese medicine, the integration of the KU School of Medicine, a display of works by disabled artists from the region, and a showcase of caricatures by KUMC students and graduates, the science context behind Frankenstein, the discovery of an unusual cancer treatment in a bootlegger's tunnel, and highlights from the collection.
+The Clendening Museum regularly features exhibits in the foyer of the Clendening Library drawn from the Clendening's collections, as well as collaborative exhibits highlighting KUMC landmarks and anniversary celebrations.
+Recent exhibits, often developed in partnership with the KUMC Archives, include: the history of surgery at the KU School of Medicine, Native American culture and healing, the history of anesthesia in Kansas, Civil War medicine, a history of the KU School of Nursing, Chinese medicine, the integration of the KU School of Medicine, a display of works by disabled artists from the region, and a showcase of caricatures by KUMC students and graduates, the science context behind Frankenstein, the discovery of an unusual cancer treatment in a bootlegger's tunnel, and highlights from the collection.